 It is surprising to note that of all major doctrines in Christianity, even contradictory doctrines amongst denominations, how the doctrine of Original Sin is based on so few “proof-texts”.
 In essence, the doctrine is founded on only two misconstrued scriptures, which will be covered later.
 Yet, they do not teach doctrines like the freedom to choose to be holy according to our original design, even though there are hundreds of scriptures in the Bible to support it.
-(I have over 470 underlined in my Bible alone).
-This is largely because many want to retain their sins and want to believe that they can justifiably do so before God.
+This is largely because many want to retain their sins and believe that they can justifiably do so before God.

 Were we born sinners and found sinning at birth?

 Some, like Mr. Piper above, say that we didn’t have to learn sin, and that we were born sinning.
 Yet, scripture says that God made all men holy.
 (Ecc7:29).

 “Behold, I have found only this, that God made men upright, but they have sought out many devices.”

 Everything made by God is good (Gen 1:31).
 There is no exception.
 The testimony of the whole world of men demonstrates that everything we do is learned.
 This is true from our first step and our first word to the progressive cultivated state of our being at our last breath.
 Everything we do, we do from our own choice, whether good or bad.

 God tells us in His Word that He perpetually makes men according to His likeness.
 God is absolutely holy, righteous and true and men “who have been made in the likeness of God” (James 3:9), are thus born likewise.